ral-facilities/operationsgateway-api/README.md

 sudo systemctl enable mongod
 ```
 ### MongoDB Indexes:
-The following Indexes are uses and need to be set up on local, dev & prod databases:
+The following Indexes are uses and need to be set up on local, dev & prod databases.

+Using [mongosh](https://www.mongodb.com/docs/manual/reference/method/db.collection.createIndex/), select the database: `use opsgateway`

+Then run the following command:

 ```json
 # Multiple users can have the same session name, but a user can't have two sessions with the same name.